 This article will walk you through installing the Skillz SDK in your Unity project.
-Additionally, it will walk you through generating and configuring an instance of a Skillz Delegate game object to prepare your game for integrating Skillz.
+Additionally, it will walk you through configuring your game for Skillz.

 Skillz Unity SDK Installation